Outpatient Surgery Center

-If you are to have surgery at COSI, a guest account representative will contact you directly to assist you through the scheduling and insurance portion of your care.
+If you are to have surgery at United Pacific, a guest account representative will contact you directly to assist you through the scheduling and insurance portion of your care.
 Our Office Manager will be happy to answer any questions that may arise during this process.

 A few days before your surgery, one of our Preoperative Nursing Staff will contact you to obtain additional information needed to plan your surgical care.
-The Center for Orthopedic Surgery’s preoperative team works hard to provide a pleasant and relaxed environment throughout the admitting process.
+The center’s preoperative team works hard to provide a pleasant and relaxed environment throughout the admitting process.

 It is very important not to eat or drink anything after midnight the night before your surgery, unless instructed by your anesthesiologist.
 Please leave all valuables and jewelry at home, and dress comfortably with stable, slip-on shoes and loose, pull-on clothing.